davidzlchen/federated-learning-model/README.md

 In general, the ModelRunner object is used throughout the project to run the learning task.
 The project uses the [get_model_runner function](https://github.com/davidzchen-ut/federated-learning-model/blob/a70294382a9e95a57c76d6810d287f57084f83df/common/person_classifier.py#L101) in the common/person_classifier.py file to get this ModelRunner object.
 To find where we use this function, you can use any IDE/GitHub's find references feature to see all the locations that it is being used.

+**Changing the training data**

+The client and server code to read in training / test data expect the data to be in a certain format.
+Any dataset can be used as long as the images are preprocessed into the following format.
+The data is expected to be in a .pkl (Python pickle) format, and contain an array of tuples.
+The first argument in each tuple is the image itself (ex.
+2D array of image pixels) and the second argument is an array of labels.
+The labels are specific to the learning task, but for our case either "person" or "no-person" must exist (only one).
+In addition, this array of labels also contains all clusters that this image can be a part of (ex. "sky", "water", "ground").

+The [Jupyter Notebook](https://github.com/davidzchen-ut/federated-learning-model/blob/data_preprocessing/data/data_setup/Convert%20Coco%20Dataset%20to%20Federated%20Learning%20Demo%20Dataset.ipynb) used by us to preprocess the Coco dataset into our format is provided for reference in data/data_setup/.

+In server.py, there is a global variable CLUSTER_NAMES.
+This variable is an array of cluster names that the server is allowed to assign to clients.
+It is set by the developer and is required to be changed when the dataset / cluster labels change.

 **Miscellaneous**

 After making changes, make sure to format your code.